 Caring for your furnace can go a long way in the months in between furnace service appointments.
 One of the simplest, and critical, ways to take care of your furnace is in changing your furnace filter.
 Having a clogged air filter can contribute to a host of adverse issues for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills each month.

 So what goes in to determining when you should switch out your furnace filter?

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
 1 inch filters usually need to be switched out every month and 3 inch filters ought to be swapped out every three months, dependent on the recommendations of the filter maker.

 - Home habits: if you have pets in your home, it may make sense to change your filter more often as a result of pet dander.
 If someone in your family suffers from allergies or asthma, think about changing your home’s air filter more frequently to help ease their symptoms.

-Now you’re likely wondering how to change your furnace filter.
+Now you’re probably wondering how to change your furnace filter.
 Inevitably this will change depending on what furnace you have, but usually:

 At Church Services, we offer membership plans that include replacing standard furnace filters.
 Give us a call today at 713-396-3760 or arrange an appointment with us online.